brajeshwar/brajeshwar.github.io/_posts/2013/2013-09-24-user-interface-experience-designer.md

----
-layout: post
-title: How to be a User Interface & Experience Designer
+# How to be a User Interface & Experience Designer
----

 First, let's look at what are User Interface and Experience Designs.